mrdomino/bigfib/README.md

 `bigfib`: prints the *n*th Fibonacci number, fast, with arbitrary precision.

-Equivalent to, but faster than, the following:
+Roughly equivalent to, but faster than, the following:

 ```ruby
 #!/usr/bin/env ruby